The Medium Discourses

 He replied, “No, Gautama.”

 17. “Sugandika, what do you think?
 Suppose someone has yet to leave home and train on the path.
 Thus, their ear recognizes sounds … their nose recognizes smells … their tongue recognizes flavors … their body recognizes touches that are lovely, wished for, and associated with what’s desirable.
 Sometime later, they abandon touches that their body recognizes.
-They cut off their hair and beard, put on the reddish-brown robes, become faithful, leave home, go homeless, and train on the path.
+They shave off their hair and beard, put on the reddish-brown robes, become a believer, and leave home to train on the path in homelessness.
 Truly seeing the formation, cessation, enjoyment, danger, and escape of touches that their body recognizes, they live with an inner calm.

 18. “Suppose they see another person who has yet to part with desire for touches.
 They’re eaten by the craving for touches and burned by a fever for touches.
 Their body recognizes touches that are lovely, wished for, and associated with what’s desirable.
 When they see this person pursuing [touches], they don’t praise that, nor are they delighted by that.